Home Selling Guide

 Make all visual repairs suggested by your realtor.
 This may include, but is not limited to: handles, doors, holes in walls, painting, reﬁnishing wood ﬂoors, cleaning or replacing worn carpeting, etc.

-Curb appeal forms a potential buyer’s ﬁrst impression of your home.
-Ideally, the best time to start preparing the outside of your house is one month before you put your home on the market, depending on the time of year.
-Follow these tips for adding the most to the outside of your house:
+Curb appeal forms a buyer’s ﬁrst impression of your home.
+Typically, the best time to start preparing the exterior of your house is one month before you put your home on the market.
+Below are tips to improve your home’s landscaping and curb appeal.

 - Clean and spruce up any of your outdoor containers.